WAIKANAE BOATING CLUB HISTORY

 Wilf’s daughter Jenny Algar, who lived close by, recounts how quiet and peaceful life was outside the holiday season and her enjoyment of horse riding over miles of undeveloped beachfront and selling camper essentials from the local campers shop.

-Gradually the Waikanae Beach Motor Camp grew with caravans and tiny houses, some owned by surfcasters and boat owners, and relying on long drops and collected rainwater to get through hot summers.
+Gradually the Waikanae Beach Motor Camp grew with tents and caravans, some owned by surfcasters and boat owners, and relying on long drops and collected rainwater to get through hot summers.

 Wilf grew the camp until selling it in 1975, opening the way for serious residential sub-divisions and a rapidly increasing population

-It was the early boat owners who formed Waikanae Boating Club in 1961 and formally constituted in 1966 with Waikanae resident Oswald (Ossie) Olliver as the first Commodore.
+It was the early boat owners who informally formed Waikanae Boating Club in 1961 and formally constituted in 1966 with Waikanae resident Oswald (Ossie) Olliver as the first Commodore and 21 members.

-The only building on the site at the time was the original HCC toilet block, still there in 2022.
+The only building on the site at the time was the original HCC public toilet block, finally demolished in 2025 after approximately 60 years service.

 In October 1966 the committee met to determine the site of a proposed building, peg the site, and a month later a draft lease was tabled.

-At the same meeting the committee saw the start of what would become a forerunner for a Coastguard role as a report was received on discussions with the local Civil Defence Controller on committee members who could be called out in a marine emergency.
+At the same meeting the committee saw the start of what would become a forerunner for a Coastguard role as a report was received on discussions with the HCC Civil Defence Controller inviting the names and contact details of volunteer members who could be called out in a marine emergency.

-In February 1967 the rough sand beach access launching track from the building site was reinforced by volunteers free of charge with loose fill and ‘general satisfaction was expressed’ by the committee’.
+In February 1967 a rough beach access launching track from the building site was reinforced by volunteers free of charge with loose fill and ‘general satisfaction was expressed’ by the committee’.
+It is still in use today.

 At the AGM two months later the Commodore reported that building plans had been prepared and talks had been held with neighbours and the Waikanae County Town Committee (now Waikanae Community Board).